cnapy-org/CNApy/README.md

     cnapy
     ```

-**IMPORTANT**: To use the CellNetAnalyzer (CNA) Matlab functions you need atleast Matlab 2019b and the Python API for the Matlab engine installed and of course [CellNetAnalyzer itself](https://www2.mpi-magdeburg.mpg.de/projects/cna/cna.html).
+**IMPORTANT**: To use the CellNetAnalyzer (CNA, version 2021.1 or higher) Matlab functions you need atleast Matlab 2019b and the Python API for the Matlab engine installed and of course [CellNetAnalyzer itself](https://www2.mpi-magdeburg.mpg.de/projects/cna/cna.html).
 Alternatively to Matlab you can also use the free and open-source [GNU Octave](https://www.gnu.org/software/octave/index).

 ## How to run a script in the CNApy terminal